-On March 2, 2015, the Operating Partnership amended and extended the Supplemental Facility.
+On March 2, 2015, we amended and extended the Supplemental Facility.
 The initial borrowing capacity of \$2.0 billion has been increased to \$2.75 billion, may be further increased to \$3.5 billion during its term, will initially mature on June 30, 2019 and can be extended for an additional year to June 30, 2020 at our sole option.
 The base interest rate on the amended Supplemental Facility was reduced to LIBOR plus 80 basis points and the additional facility fee was reduced to 10 basis points.
 The Supplemental Facility provides for borrowings denominated in U.S. Dollars, Euro, Yen, Sterling, Canadian Dollars and Australian Dollars.

-On August 17, 2015, the Operating Partnership issued \$500.0 million of senior unsecured notes at a fixed interest rate of 2.50% with a maturity date of September 1, 2020 and \$600.0 million of senior unsecured notes at a fixed interest rate of 3.50% with a maturity date of September 1, 2025.
+On August 17, 2015, we issued \$500.0 million of senior unsecured notes at a fixed interest rate of 2.50% with a maturity date of September 1, 2020 and \$600.0 million of senior unsecured notes at a fixed interest rate of 3.50% with a maturity date of September 1, 2025.
 Proceeds from the unsecured notes offering were used to repay debt and for general corporate purposes.

-On March 2, 2015, the Operating Partnership increased the maximum aggregate program size of its Commercial Paper program from \$500.0 million to \$1.0 billion, or the non-U.S. dollar equivalent thereof.
-The Operating Partnership may issue unsecured commercial paper notes, denominated in U.S. dollars, Euros and other currencies.
-Notes issued in non-U.S. currencies may be issued by one or more subsidiaries of the Operating Partnership and are guaranteed by the Operating
+On March 2, 2015, we increased the maximum aggregate program size of our Commercial Paper program from \$500.0 million to \$1.0 billion, or the non-U.S. dollar equivalent thereof.
+We may issue unsecured commercial paper notes, denominated in U.S. dollars, Euros and other currencies.
+Notes issued in non-U.S. currencies may be issued by one or more of our subsidiaries and are guaranteed by us.
+Notes will be sold under customary terms in the U.S. and Euro commercial paper note markets and will rank (either by themselves or as a result of the guarantee described above) pari passu with our other unsecured senior indebtedness.
+Our Commercial Paper program is supported by our Credit Facility and Supplemental Facility and if necessary or appropriate, we may make one or more draws under either the Credit Facility or

-Partnership.
-Notes will be sold under customary terms in the U.S. and Euro commercial paper note markets and will rank (either by themselves or as a result of the guarantee described above) pari passu with the Operating Partnership's other unsecured senior indebtedness.
-Our Commercial Paper program is supported by our Credit Facility and Supplemental Facility and if necessary or appropriate, we may make one or more draws under either the Credit Facility or Supplemental Facility to pay amounts outstanding from time to time on the Commercial Paper program.
+Supplemental Facility to pay amounts outstanding from time to time on the Commercial Paper program.
 At September 30, 2015, we had \$803.6 million outstanding under the Commercial Paper program, comprised of \$610.0 million outstanding in U.S. dollar denominated notes and \$193.6 million (U.S. dollar equivalent) of Euro denominated notes with weighted average interest rates of 0.27% and 0.06%, respectively.
 The borrowings mature on various dates from October 2, 2015 to December 22, 2015.